DZD-eV-Diabetes-Research/dict2graph/dict2graph_docs/hubbing.md

 ## One solution: Hubbing

-With dict2graph you can, very simply,  create "hubs".
+With dict2graph you can create "hubs".
+A new node that is created betweent the parent and its children.
+This would be a relative complex process with multiple task.
+Dict2graph helps you to do this with minimal effort.
 Hubbing will result in one or multiple new nodes that preserve the child parent relation while letting you merge equal nodes.

 In our example we will label the hubs with `Contribution`.
 The result will look like this: